Unusual Malaysian Drinks You Want To Try

 After cooling down, the liquid will firm into a jelly-like consistency.

-Alternatively, it can be served on its own with some sugar syrup, as ‘Iced Cincau.’
+Alternatively, it can be served with some sugar syrup, as ‘Iced Cincau.’

 Cincau drink is also sold in cans.